Skip to Content

 Types of Strawberries

-Day Neutral – These are the true “ever bearers” as they will produce fruit from spring to fall so they are great if you are looking for fresh eating harvests with total yields similar to ever-bearing varieties.
+These are the true “ever bearers” as they will produce fruit from spring to fall.
+They are great if you are looking for fresh-eating harvests with total yields similar to Ever Bearing varieties.
 Day Neutrals produce the smallest strawberries.
-They also produce very few runners so they can be easier to maintain than June or Ever bearing varieties, but that also means they aren’t reproducing new plants for you.
+They produce the fewest runners of all the varieties so are a good choice for planters or raised beds.
 Some gardeners even grow them as annuals, starting fresh with a new crop each year.

-Preparing Bare Root Strawberry Plants
+What are Bare Root Strawberry Plants?

 bare root strawberries

-To get the plants ready to go in the ground, carefully separate the plants untangling the roots.
+To get the plants ready to go in the ground, carefully separate them, untangling the roots.
 Each plant should have a crown (a hard round ball) with roots coming out the bottom.
 There might be a young plant starting to wake up, emerging from the top of the crown.
 Fill a bowl with warm water and place the plant roots in the water.
 If you have some liquid fish fertilizer you can add a little to the water.
-You don’t have to submerge the whole plant, just get the roots in and let them soak for about 30 minutes to hydrate them and get them ready to wake up.

 bare root strawberries

 Lay the bare root plants out where they are to be planted.
-Keep in mind June bearing varieties will produce runner plants.
+Keep in mind June Bearing varieties will produce runner plants.
 You want to leave room for each mother plant to have 3-4 daughter plants.
 The Ever Bearing & Day Neutral varieties will not produce that many runners and can be placed closer together.

 Refer to the package instructions, but in general non runner varieties can be spaced every 12 inches, the June Bearers being placed 18-24 inches apart.